tramaLabs/platform/docs/Entities.md

 ----------
 ###initiative

-> An initative creates events and is composed by users without any hierarchy.
+> An initative creates events and is composed by collaborators without any hierarchy.

 An initiative has: